jacobandreas/writing/_posts/2012-11-04-city-centre.md

 same building.
 Into facades alternately steel-clad and half-timbered are crammed wine merchants, vendors of upmarket yoga wear, centuries-old clothiers with storybook names like "Ede and Ravenscroft", dance clubs, bookstores, cheese shops.
-Overpriced sausage and d&ouml;ner carts prey on enthusiastic foreigners during the day and drunken students at night.
+Overpriced sausage and d&ouml;ner carts prey on gullible foreigners during the day and drunken students at night.

 The mile and a half from my door to the center of town is a gauntlet of angry